Enhanced Aqueduct Operations and Reduced Energy Costs

-The Pressure Control and Hydroelectric Facility, located in the Mira Mesa area, serves an important function in improving aqueduct operations and enhancing the flexibility of the Water Authority’s extensive water delivery system.
-Several large diameter valves within the facility control water pressure and the amount of water delivered to surface water storage reservoirs and water filtration plants located in eastern and southern regions of the county.
-A hydroelectric turbine generates supplemental electricity.
+The Water Authority’s Pressure Control and Hydroelectric Facility, located in the Mira Mesa area, serves an important function in improving aqueduct operations and enhancing the flexibility of the Water Authority’s extensive water delivery system.
+Several large-diameter valves within the facility control the pressure and quantity of water delivered to surface water storage reservoirs and water filtration plants located in eastern and southern parts of the county.
+A hydroelectric turbine generates supplemental electricity that reduces the Water Authority’s energy costs while supplying surplus power to the region.

 Improved Pipeline Operations